amphp/websocket-client/docs/index.md

 Text messages sent with `send()` must be valid UTF-8.
 Binary messages send with `sendBinary()` can be arbitrary data.

-Both methods return a `Promise` that is resolved as soon as the message is fully written to the send buffer.
-This doesn't neither mean that the message has been received by the other party nor that the message even left the local system's send buffer, yet.
+Both methods return a `Promise` that is resolved as soon as the message has been fully written to the send buffer.
+This doesn't mean that the message has been received by the other party or that the message even left the local system's send buffer, yet.

 ## Receiving Data

 WebSocket messages can be received using the `receive()` method.
 The `Promise` returned from `receive()` resolves once the client has started to receive a message.
 This allows streaming WebSocket messages, which might be pretty large.
 In practice, most messages are rather small, and it's fine buffering them completely.
 The `Promise` returned from `receive()` resolves to a `Message`, which allows easy buffered and streamed consumption.

 {:.note}
-> `Amp\Websocket\Message` differs from `Amp\ByteStream\Message`.
+> `Amp\Websocket\Message` differs from the now deprecated `Amp\ByteStream\Message`.
-> While `Amp\ByteStream\Message` directly implements `Promise`, this is not possible for promise resolution values.
+> `Amp\ByteStream\Message` directly implemented `Promise`, which is not possible for promise resolution values and has been confusing for most users.
-> Instead a consumer has to call `Amp\Websocket\Message::buffer()` which returns a `Promise` resolving to the entire message contents.
+> A consumer has to call `Amp\Websocket\Message::buffer()` which returns a `Promise` resolving to the entire message contents like in `Amp\ByteStream\Payload`.
->
-> A future version of `amphp/byte-stream` will change `Amp\ByteStream\Message` in a similar way or add a replacement.

 ## Demo